DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-streamlining-property-tax-appraisals.md

 This is more difficult than it looks.
 Properties are highly variable - two homes next to each other may have very different sales prices because of the history of the property, its characteristics, and many other factors.

 ![Price per square foot varies quite a bit - even in the same neighborhood](/uploads/asr-chart1.png)
+<figcaption>Price per square foot varies quite a bit - even in the same neighborhood.</figcaption>
 &nbsp;

 ## What we did: A statistical model creates a predicted price for each property sale